Maladjusted

-Maladjusted is the sixth studio album by English singer Morrissey, released on 11 August 1997 by Island Records.
+Maladjusted is the sixth studio album by the English singer Morrissey, released on 11 August 1997 by Island Records.

 On release, the album received a lukewarm reception from fans and critics alike, and was Morrissey's last studio album for seven years, until 2004's You Are the Quarry.

 Content

 Maladjusted was Morrissey's attempt to integrate the torch songs that he experimented with on Vauxhall and I with the indie rock of his earlier career.
 In addition to "Alma Matters", the tracks "Trouble Loves Me", "Ammunition" and "Wide to Receive" stand out as reminiscent of the Vauxhall and I era.

 The album caused a small amount of controversy over what was to be the penultimate track.
 Entitled "Sorrow Will Come in the End", it featured Morrissey intoning, rather than singing, over a backing of manic strings and the beat of a judge's gavel.
 The song is clearly about the Mike Joyce royalties dispute, and lyrically takes the form of, essentially, an extended threatening message to him and his representatives.
 "Don't close your eyes/Don't ever close your eyes/A man who slits throats/Has time on his hands/And I'm gonna get you".
 Island Records, Morrissey's label at the time, dropped the track from UK versions of the album for fear of libel action.
 Joyce, for his part, said of the song, "I just found it funny.
 If Lemmy had written it, I might be concerned."

 On the inside sleeve of the LP is printed "John Bindon 1943–1993", a reference to the English actor and bodyguard who had close links with the London underworld.